ooikk/Arduino-Documentation/07_SDCard_Display/SDCard.md

 ```

 2. pushRotated to another sprite
 When pushing a rotated needle into a bigger sprite, you only need to think about two pivot points, and they work together like a hinge and a nail on a wall.
-The Mental Model
+The Mental Model. imagine:
-Imagine:
 - The destination sprite is a wall.
 - The source sprite (needle) is a clock hand.
 - The destination pivot is the nail you hammer into the wall.